Accounting for Unallowable Costs Policy

 - Ongoing review of expenses conducted by sponsored programs personnel.

-Appendix A provides the rules prescribed by OMB Circular A-21 and recommended procedures for selected items of cost.
+Appendix A provides the rules prescribed by OMB Uniform Guidance and recommended procedures for selected items of cost.
 Some of these items are unallowable as direct or indirect costs for sponsored programs (e.g., alumni activities).
 Others require special treatment (e.g., student administration and services).
 Therefore, these items must be segregated to ensure compliance with CAS 505.